tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 ## Create an Atlas Account

-* Go to the registration[^registration] link.
+* Go to the [registration](https://account.mongodb.com/account/register) link.
 You'll be able to see a page like this:

     ![MongoDB registration page](./assets/mongo_register.png)